- Booster Gold

 Page 14, panel 3

 POWER UP: Booster reveals that the Legion Flight Ring is controlled by will power.
-This makes it's functioning fundamentally no different from a Green Lantern power ring.
+(This is also how Green Lantern power rings are used.
+Could Booster be a Green Lantern?)

 Page 15, panel 7